The Kit: Everything You Need to Run Without Electronics

 The compass

-Compass care: keep ferromagnetic objects away from the steering compass.
+Compass care.
+Keep ferromagnetic objects away from the steering compass.
 Check deviation on the same bearing transits every season.
 Know your deviation card and have it on paper, laminated, attached to the chart table where it will survive a wave filling the cockpit.

 Paper charts

-The relevant chart coverage is straightforward: the waters you sail, at the appropriate scale.
-Passage charts at 1:200,000 or smaller for offshore work; harbour and approach charts at 1:25,000 or larger for harbour entry.
+The relevant chart coverage is straightforward.
+The waters you sail, at the appropriate scale.
+Passage charts at 1:200,000 or smaller for offshore work.
+Harbour and approach charts at 1:25,000 or larger for harbour entry.
 The Admiralty catalogue covers British and European waters comprehensively.
 Imray covers the same ground with slightly more sailor-specific detail.

 Paper charts require maintenance.
 Notices to Mariners are issued weekly and chart corrections accumulate quickly in busy waters.
 A chart that has not been updated for two years may have wrong depths on a shifting bar, a new wreck mark, or a changed lighthouse character.
 The Admiralty Small Craft Charts and Imray charts are both produced with leisure sailors in mind and carry corrections as standard in their print run, but that print date still matters.